Couple who met in supermarket marry amid veggies in Aisle 13 - Philly

 LOWER BURRELL, Pa.
 (AP) - Attention all shoppers: wedding in Aisle 13.

-The Valley News Dispatch reports 69-year-old Larry Spiering and 61-year-old Becky Smith married Sunday at the Community Supermarket in Lower Burrell, where they met 10 years ago.
+The Valley News Dispatch reported 69-year-old Larry Spiering and 61-year-old Becky Smith married Sunday at the Community Supermarket in Lower Burrell, where they met 10 years ago.

-Smith says she was working at the supermarket when Spiering walked up and gave her a piece of paper with his name and phone number.
-She says it was only fitting they tied the knot in the aisle where they met.
+Smith said she was working at the supermarket when Spiering walked up and gave her a piece of paper with his name and phone number on it.
+She said it was only fitting that they married in the aisle where they met.

+The couple said they picked April 1, which was Easter Sunday, because it was close to two other important dates: Spiering celebrates his birthday on April 2, Smith on April 3.

-The judge who performed the ceremony says it was his first wedding at a grocery store.
-Store owner George Thimons says he was glad to accommodate the couple.
+The judge who performed the ceremony said it was his first wedding at a grocery store.
+Store owner George Thimons said he was glad to accommodate the couple.

+Smith said after the ceremony the wedding was just what they wanted, "something nice and easy."

 This story has been corrected to show the couple married in Aisle 13, not Aisle 7.